opnfv/copper/docs/design/usecases.rst

 Reserved Resources
 ..................

-As an NFVI provider, I need to ensure that my admins do not inadvertently enable VMs to connect to reserved subnets.
+As an NFV Infrastructure provider, I need to ensure that my admins do not inadvertently enable VMs to connect to reserved subnets.

 An example implementation is shown in the Congress use case test "Reserved Subnet" (reserved_subnet.sh) in the Copper repo under the tests folder.
-This
-test:
+This test:

   * Detects that a subnet has been created in a reserved range
   * Reactively deletes the subnet